↓ Skip to Main Content

 Marduk and Tiamat Didn’t Work it Out

 In the beginning there was freshwater Apsu of the abyss and saltwater Tiamat of the deep.
-Later, when the gods came to exist, Tiamat and Apsu conspired against them until Marduk, patron of Babylon, fought and defeated them.
-He cut …
+Later, when the gods came to exist, Tiamat and Apsu conspired against them until Marduk, patron of Babylon, fought …

-Marduk and Tiamat Didn’t Work it Out Read more »
+Marduk and Tiamat Didn’t Work it Out Read this post »

 Main Menu